Lemoncode/bootcamp-backend/00-stack-documental/04-rest-api/03-express/05-custom-middleware/README.md

   })
 ```

+> NOTE: It looks like it's working but it DOES NOT.
+We are receiving an HTML with the error instead of a 500 without a body response

 Why the app is not working?
 It's because it's important the middleware order when we use it, that is:

 _./src/index.ts_